osko3/iit-linux-search/text_processing_with_linux_commands.md

 ![task 2](task2.png)

 **Explanation**
-- grep searches for lines that contain the word “Smith”.
+- grep scans the file and finds every line that includes the word Smith.
-- wc command is to count data in a given file.
+- The result is piped into wc -l, which counts how many lines contain at least one occurrence of Smith.
-- -1 parameter is for counting lines.
+- This produces the total number of matching lines.

 ### 3. How many occurrences of Smith are in fullnames_simple.txt?